jjvanzon/JJs-Music-Production-2020/README.md

   - [x] Speed in Impulse Tracker 2.02 used to be 160.
   - [x] Thought to decrease it with 20% to 128.
   - [x] Seemed quite a bit slow.
-  - [x] Go in the midde: decrease with 10% to 144.
+  - [x] Go in the middle: decrease with 10% to 144.
   - [x] Command line to output to a file: "IT s7 L128 M44100"
   - [x] Trying a 5% speed decrease instead.
 - [x] Glitch: Last sounding of the sine wave seems to not cut off at the next pattern.